Serve Like Jesus

-As we dive into the second week of our series, “Cadence,” let’s focus on something that doesn’t always take the spotlight from the pulpit – the cadence of relationships.
+Serve is a key element of a healthy relationship with Jesus.
+As we dive into the second week of our series, “Cadence,” let’s focus on something that doesn’t always take the spotlight from the pulpit – the cadence of relationships and how we ought to serve one another.
 Jim highlighted the significance of teamwork and rhythm in building a successful football team, drawing parallels to the importance of rhythm in our relationships with each other and with God.

 Let’s explore the cadence of relationships, how individual lives find encouragement in this divine rhythm, and how we can discover a cadence in our community – both within the church and the broader brotherhood of Jesus Christ.

-The Bible provides clear instructions on fellowship and community, emphasizing the importance of relationships in various contexts, from family and friends to neighbors and different cultures.
+The Bible provides clear instructions on fellowship, community, and how to serve one another.
+It also emphasizing the importance of relationships in various contexts, from family and friends to neighbors and different cultures.
 Relationships, in the sense of rhythm, demand our attention and care.
 As Jim pointed out, it’s not breaking news, but the rhythm of relationships is something we often overlook but need to discuss more frequently.

-Jim prompted us to think about the community we have in the Brotherhood of Jesus Christ.
+Jim prompted us to think about the community we have in the Brotherhood of Jesus Christ and how it is marked by how we serve.
 He acknowledged that, like any rhythm, it can be steady or have a syncopated beat that occasionally gets off track.
-Relationships require focus and management, and fortunately, God’s Word provides clear instructions on fellowship and community.
+Relationships require focus and management, and fortunately, God’s Word provides clear instructions on fellowship, community, and how to serve one another.

-In Acts 2, we see a beautiful picture of the early church’s fellowship.
+In Acts 2, we see a beautiful picture of the early church’s fellowship marked by how they love and serve onther.
 They devoted themselves to the apostles’ teaching, fellowship, the breaking of bread, and prayer.
 They shared everything in common, and the Lord added to their number daily.
 This passage has long been held as the cadence for the Christian community, outlining key elements for worship days.

 The Greek word used for fellowship, “koinonia,” goes beyond casual interactions.
 It signifies a deep spiritual union, connecting believers through the body and blood of Jesus.
 True fellowship happens when we gather in the name of Jesus, creating a bond that goes beyond casual friendship.